CORONAVIRUS: Latest updates here.

 To Kill A Mockingbird

 Storming onto Broadway in late 2018 Aaron Sorkin's acclaimed adaptation of To Kill A Mockingbird heads to London in May!
 Adapted from the classic Harper Lee novel the production wowed Broadway's critics, earning itself nine 2019 Tony Award nominations.
-Welsh actor Rhys Ifans will star as the noble lawyer Atticus Finch with Bartlett Sher, who garnered the nomination for Best Direction of a Play, returing to direct this West End run.
+Bartlett Sher, who garnered the nomination for Best Direction of a Play, returns to direct this West End run.

 Shaftesbury Avenue 39, London W1D 6AR